 2 / Anterior Lamellar Keratoplasty

-Anterior Lamellar Keratoplasty is performed for those with diseases involving the upper portion of the cornea like:
+Anterior Lamellar Keratoplasty is performed on those who have conditions affecting the upper section of the cornea, such as:

 - Anterior scars

 Benefits of Anterior Lamellar Keratoplasty